Longtime Emeryville Councilmember Nora Davis Remembered - The E'ville Eye Community News

 Davis was pulled into politics through her involvement with a pro-environmental group and the plans for the “hyper-growth” of the Emeryville shoreline area that was owned by Santa Fe Railway.

-She ran for and won her first council term in 1987 as part of the “All Emeryville Alliance” slate along with attorney & Artist Coop resident Greg Harper and nightclub owner Ken Bukowski (both Harper and Bukowski still reside in Emeryville).
+She ran for and won her first council term in 1987 as part of the “All Emeryville Alliance” slate along with attorney & Artist Co-op resident Greg Harper and nightclub owner Ken Bukowski (both Harper and Bukowski still reside in Emeryville).
 The trio staved off an attempted political resurgence by notorious former police chief John LaCoste.

 Despite this stance against growth, she would clearly embrace it over time and oversaw a period that saw our population swell from around 3,000 people to over 10,000 by the time she left council.